-A Massachusetts approved Firearm Safety Course is required for all residents of Massachusetts who wish to obtain the FID, LTC Class A or LTC Class B Firearms License.
+A Massachusetts approved Firearm Safety Course is required for all residents of Massachusetts who wish to obtain the FID or LTC Class A Licenses (LTC Class B Firearms license no longer exist 1/1/2015).
 Anyone is eligible to take the safety course provided they are 15 years old and eligible to obtain a firearms license.
 In order to obtain a license, in general (and additional circumstances may apply), your record must be free of felonies and domestic abuse orders (209A).
 Also if you have been convicted of drunk driving from 1994 to the present, you will only be eligible to apply for a FID license 5 years after you have served out the sentence you were given.

 I offer two Massachusetts approved Firearm Safety Courses.
 Goto the Courses page and select the course for the firearms license you desire.

 The Class C FID permits the purchasing and possision of non-large capacity rifles and shotguns, but no ownership of handguns.

 This is the only firearms license that is available to residents between the ages of 15 and 21.
 Between the ages of 15 and 18 this license con only be obtained with parents permission.

 The cost of the FID is $100 unless you are of 70 years of age.
 Over 70 and the cost is free.
 Under 18 years of age the cost is $25.
 The license is valid for 6 years.

 The Class D FID License no longer exists.
 Chemical mace, pepper spray or other similarly propelled liquid, gas or powder; designed to temporarily incapacitate can be possessed by those that are not prohibited persons (felons etc.) and are 18 years or older.

 The License To Carry firearms card is one license, Class A.